No need to be confused about business software, just follow these recommendations

 We’re all beta-testers these days

-To make the situation worse, 90% of the software we’re bombarded with isn’t actually finished yet.
+To make the situation worse, 90% of the business software we’re bombarded with isn’t actually finished yet.
 In these days of “Lean start ups” and venture capitalism, the pressure to get new software out into the market to start earning back some cash, is ever increasing.
-Where in the eighties and nineties, the big software developers would go through various versions of pre-release software, tested by engineers and selected enthusiast users in “Beta-test”mode, these days we’ve all become “Beta- testers”.
+Where in the eighties and nineties, the big software developers would go through various versions of pre-release software, tested by engineers and selected enthusiast users in “Beta-test” mode, these days we’ve all become “Beta- testers”.
 Software that only barely holds together and hasn’t proved itself in real life yet, is let loose on us unsuspecting small business owners, leading to endless frustration.

 There will be a lot I’m missing and I have no doubt that many who read this will take issue with some of the ones I mention.
 I’d love to hear, and I won’t take it personal if you believe my list is not worth the screen it’s written on… Feel free to comment, below.